Nevada’s Burning Man Festival: It’s an epiphany. It’s primal. It’s newborn. But what is it?

 A. Fire and open flame within theme camps.

-Everyone enjoys a camp fire to gather around or the light of a tiki torch to guide them back to camp at night but fire and open flame present a unique set of challenges on the playa.
-Wind is an ever-present aspect of the Black Rock desert and must be taken into consideration.
-Winds can blow sparks and embers out of fire barrels and blow them across the open playa great distances until they settle against something (tents, shade structures, camping gear, art works, etc).
+Everyone enjoys a campfire to gather around or the light of a tiki torch to guide them back to camp at night but fire and open flame present a unique set of challenges on the playa.
+The wind is an ever-present aspect of the Black Rock desert and must be taken into consideration.
+Winds can blow sparks and embers out of fire barrels and blow them across the open playa great distances until they settle against something (tents, shade structures, camping gear, artworks, etc).
 Wind is also a factor with tiki torches and taller flame effects.
 Precautions should be taken to prevent the wind from knocking them over and a sufficient perimeter around them kept clear from flammables.
-To help you prepare for and use open flame or flame effects in you camp we have created these guidelines to help keep you camp safe and to protect the safety of participants please read them thoroughly.
+To help you prepare for and use an open flame or flame effects in your camp we have created these guidelines to help keep your camp safe and to protect the safety of participants please read them thoroughly.

-Guidelines for open flame, burn barrels, Tiki torches etc within theme camps:
+Guidelines for an open flame, burn barrels, Tiki torches etc within theme camps: